How Teamwork Impacts Your Business

 The combined action of a group of people, especially when effective and efficient

-Usually when people hear the word ‘teamwork’ we automatically think of sports.
+Usually, when people hear the word ‘teamwork’ we automatically think of sports.
 So what does teamwork mean in a business setting?
 It’s not that much different.
 A team in a business setting is a group that supports each other and encourages, similar to a sports team.
-There are many benefits to having a strong team within the business:
+There are many benefits of having a strong team within the business:

-When a team works together well, they are able to accomplish more tasks.
+With teamwork, they are able to accomplish more tasks.
 Accountability doesn’t mean the team blames each other when work isn’t completed.
-When accountability is correctly utilised, the team feels accountable for the company as a whole rather than the individual jobs.
+When accountability is correctly utilized, the team feels accountable for the company as a whole rather than the individual jobs.

 Because of W.L.
 Gore & Associates’ decision to let employees come together and use their creativity, they have become a leading company.
 They allow collaboration to occur, encouraging people to share their ideas and act on them.

 It is important to keep groupthink in mind when collaborating in large groups.
 Groupthink is when one person dominates the group and the rest of the team agrees so they can be on that person’s good side.
-But a team that is close knit shouldn’t have to worry about this because there will be a sense of community causing the team to be comfortable with each other.
+Through effective teamwork, there will be a sense of community causing the team to be comfortable with each other.

 Coming together is a beginning.
 Keeping together is progress.
 Working together is success.